-Maple Ridge Leisure Centre, Maple Ridge
+Maple Ridge Leisure Centre, Maple Ridge, British Columbia

 Reason for playing: I enjoy racquetball because I am able to ‘get away’ from everything else.
 It is something that I can enjoy as not that many people play the sport.
 It is time away from everything where I can practice something I am good at.
 I also enjoy playing because I am able to play and meet people in different places across the country as well as the world.
 I have to thank racquetball for the opportunity, as I know it is because of the sport I have seen some awesome places and met great people.

 What is your best racquetball moment or memory?
-At a senior level it would be representing Canada at my first international event – the 2012 Pan American Championships in Chile.
+At the elite level it would be representing Canada at my first international event – the 2012 Pan American Championships in Chile.
 I was so nervous that first game, but the first two serves I hit couldn’t have been better.
 I got an ace the first one and a skip the next.
 My serve was on point all game and it felt like a huge weight was lifted off my shoulders.
 Many moons ago, but at a junior level it would be winning at the 2005 Junior World Championships in Juarez.
 It showed the the round robin doesn’t make or break the tournament.
-I lost 3/4 of my games but once it came to the single elimination, I played solid and won the tournament!
+I lost 3/4 of my games but once it came to the single elimination, I played solid, and won the tournament!
 The big take away I tell junior athletes is to not give up!

 Non-racquetball talents: I am a deal finder.
 No matter what the objective is, I must find the best deal.
 I take pride knowing that I got the best deal no matter how small the deal really is.